anish-natekar/ESP8266-4channel-PWM-receiver/README.md

 # ESP8266-4channel-PWM-receiver
 A WiFi receiver used to control quadcopters.
 It currently is coded for 4 channel output but can go to 8 or even beyond.
 This receiver was tested on YMFC AL Arduino Uno quadcopter

+Tested on ESP8266 12f, 12e , and Nodemcu development board.

 *Access point details* :-

 SSID: WifiPPM